 The role of robotic process automation in compliance (and beyond) also shows in the evolutions in forensic data analytics as previously reported in coverage of the third biennial EY Global Forensic Data Analytics Survey, 2018: 14 percent of respondents said they used robotic process automation to manage legal, compliance and fraud risks.
 Another 39 percent was likely to do so in the next 12 months.

-Robotic process automation and digital transformation
+RPA and digital transformation

 As mentioned, not all business processes are candidates for robotic process automation.
 The list will expand as the addition of artificial intelligence continues and various forms of robotic process automation continue to be established on top of the “original simple” RPA approach.